• Skip to primary navigation

 Final steps for cooking the sauce.

 • After 30 minutes, remove the lid and stir the sauce.
 This is where you should taste for seasoning and add more chilli or oregano if you think it needs it.
-It is at this point that I add about a quarter to a half a cup of water to thin the sauce down slightly.
+It is at this point that I add about a quarter to half a cup of water to thin the sauce down slightly.

 • Replace the lid and allow to simmer for another 30 minutes (1).
 The marrow should now be completely broken down and absorbed into the sauce.